SHAHMACP/Statistics-for-Data-Science/Factor Analysis/Factor Analysis.md

 The general model:

-X_i = \lambda_{i1}F_1 + \lambda_{i2}F_2 + \cdots + \lambda_{im}F_m + \epsilon_i
+$$X_i = \mu + \lambda_{i1}F_1 + \lambda_{i2}F_2 + \cdots + \lambda_{im}F_m + \epsilon_i$$

+In matrix form,
+$$X=\mu + \Lambda F + \epsilon $$

 Where:

- = observed variable
+- $X: p * 1$ = vector of observed variables
+- $\mu : p*1$ = vector of means of observed variables
+- $\Lambda: p*m$ = matrix of factor loadings( p is the number of  observed  variables and m is the number of latent factors)

- = common factors (latent)
+- $F: m*1$ = vector of common factors (latent)

- = factor loadings

- = unique/error variance
+- $\epsilon:p*1$ = vector of error terms (unique/error variance which are specific to each observed variable)

+Factor Analysis Model is a statistical framework used to describe the relationships between observed variables and underlying latent factors.
+The model assumes that the observed variables are influenced by a smaller set of unobserved variables (factors), which explain the correlations among them.

 ---

 ## Important Terms

-Factor Loadings: Correlation between observed variable & factor.
+### Factor Loadings:

-Eigenvalues: Amount of variance explained by each factor.
+● Higher factor loadings (closer to 1) indicate that the variable strongly relates to the factor, while lower loadings (closer to 0) show a weaker relationship.
+● Example: In a restaurant survey, if "Food Taste" has a factor loading of 0.8 on a "Food Quality" factor, it means "Food Taste" is strongly associated with that factor.

+### Eigenvalues:
+● Eigenvalues measure the amount of variance in the observed variables that a particular factor explains.
+● Factors with larger eigenvalues explain more variance.
+Typically, factors with eigenvalues greater than 1 are considered important.

+### Factor Scores:
-Factor Scores: Each individual’s score on the latent factors.
+● Factor scores are calculated values that estimate an individual's or an observation’s position on the identified latent factors.
+● Factor scores represent how much each individual scores on the underlying factors based on the observed variables.
+● Example: If a customer scores high on the "Food Quality" factor, it means they had a positive experience related to food in a restaurant.

 ---

 ## Methods of Extracting Common Factors

-1. Principal Component Analysis (PCA) – explains maximum variance.
+### 1. Principal Component Analysis (PCA) – explains maximum variance :

+   A technique to reduce the dimensionality of data by transforming original variables into a smaller set of uncorrelated components.
+PCA identifies components that explain the maximum variance in the data.
+It doesn’t differentiate between shared and unique variance.

-2. Principal Axis Factoring (PAF) – focuses only on common variance.
+### 2. Principal Axis Factoring (PAF) – focuses only on common variance:

+   method to identify the underlying latent factors that explain the correlations among observed variables by focusing only on the shared variance
+(common variance).
+CFA estimates factors that account for the variance shared among the observed variables, excluding the unique (error) variance.

-3. Maximum Likelihood (ML) – model fitting with statistical tests.
+### 3. Maximum Likelihood (ML) – model fitting with statistical tests:

+   A statistical method used to estimate factor loadings and assess how well the model fits the data.
+MLE maximizes the likelihood that the factor model reproduces the observed data.
+It also provides statistical tests to evaluate model fit and offers confidence intervals for factor estimates.

-4. Image Factoring – based on partial correlations.
+### 4. Image Factoring – based on partial correlations:

+   A method that uses partial correlations to estimate factors, focusing on maximizing the amount of shared variance among variables.
+Image factoring extracts factors by analyzing the partial correlations among variables, grouping variables that have similar correlation patterns.

-5. Other methods: Alpha factoring, ULS, GLS.
+### 5. Other methods: Alpha factoring, ULS, GLS:
+● Alpha Factoring: Focuses on maximizing the reliability (internal consistency) of the factors.
+● Unweighted Least Squares (ULS): A simpler method that minimizes the difference between observed and reproduced correlation matrices.
+● Generalized Least Squares (GLS): Similar to ML but more computationally efficient for large samples.